krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 behaves the way it does and this is a fundamental benefit of having a tool like the presence invariant at our disposal.

+This implies that if we study how these parameters change in concert as we move _across_ time intervals, we will get unique insights into how a _particular_ system of presences evolves over time.

 Specifically, if we think of these three parameters of a system as defining the unique co-ordinates of the state of the system over a small finite interval, we can "trace" the movement of the system by following these co-ordinates.
-But since there are only two degrees of freedom these coordinates will always lie on a two dimensional surface, called a manifold in a 3 dimensional space.
+But since there are only two degrees of freedom these coordinates will always lie on a two dimensional manifold[^7], in a 3 dimensional space.

+[^7]: All solutions to an equation of the form $x=y \times z,$ which is the form of the presence invariant, lie on a 2D surface, called a manifold in 3
+dimensions: think of the manifold a rubber sheet suspended in a 3 dimensional space.
+All the values of $x, y, \text{ and } z$  that satisfy this equation will lie on the surface of this rubber sheet.
+This is a powerful geometric constraint that we can exploit to reason about the possible behavior of a system of presences over time.

 If fact, remarkably, the state of every possible system of presences, no matter how general, always has a trajectory in time that lies on this *same* manifold.

-This is a powerful constraint and insight that we can use to study the behavior of complex systems, and in order to make this easier to calculate we will introduce a tool called the presence matrix that makes it easier to keep track of the computations involved in doing this.
+This is a powerful constraint and insight that we can use to study the behavior of a system of presences over time.

+We will now introduce a tool called the presence matrix that makes it easier to visualize and manage the computations involved.

 ## The Presence Matrix

-A *presence matrix* captures this structure by sampling a set of presence density functions over a fixed set of time intervals.
-Specifically, if we fix a time granularity—such as hours or days—we can construct a matrix in which:
+A *presence matrix* records the presence mass distribution obtained by sampling a set of presence density functions over a fixed set of time intervals.
+Specifically, if we fix a time granularity—such as hours, days or weeks—we can construct a matrix in which:

 - *Rows* correspond to individual signals (e.g., for each $( e, b)$ pair),
-- *Columns* correspond to non-overlapping time intervals _that cover the time axis_,
+- *Columns* correspond to non-overlapping time intervals at that fixed time granularity _that cover the time axis_,
 - *Entries* contain the *presence mass*, i.e., the integral of the density function over the corresponding interval:

   $$ M_{(e,b),j} = \int_{t_j}^{t_{j+1}} f_{(e,b)}(t) \, dt $$

 The resulting matrix provides a discrete, temporally-aligned representation of this system of presences.

 Since we are accumulating presence masses over an interval, the value of presence mass in a matrix entry is always a a real number.
+Figure 8 shows the presence matrix for the system in Figure 7[^8].

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/presence_matrix.png" width="600px" />